Information Technology Act, 2000: Section 66A and restriction of free speech

 From its establishment as an amendment to the original act in 2008, Section 66A attracted controversy over its unconstitutional nature:

-In December 2012, P Rajeev, a Rajya Sabha member from Kerala, tried to pass a resolution seeking to amend the Section 66A.
+In December 2012, P Rajeev, a Rajya Sabha member from Kerala, tried to pass a resolution seeking to amend Section 66A.
 He was supported by D. Bandyopadhyay, Gyan Prakash Pilania, Basavaraj Patil Sedam, Narendra Kumar Kashyap, Rama Chandra Khuntia and Baishnab Charan Parida.
-P Rajeev pointed that cartoons and editorials allowed in traditional media, were being censored in the new media.
-He also said that law was barely debated before being passed in December 2008.
+P Rajeev pointed out that the cartoons and editorials allowed in the traditional media were being censored in the new media.
+He also said that the law was barely debated before being passed in December 2008.

-Rajeev Chandrasekhar suggested the 66A should only apply to person to person communication pointing to a similar section under the Indian Post Office Act, 1898.
-Shantaram Naik opposed any changes, saying that the misuse of law was sufficient to warrant changes.
-The then Minister for Communications and Information Technology, Mr Kapil Sibal defended the existing law, saying that similar laws existed in US and UK.
-He also said that a similar provision existed under Indian Post Office Act, 1898.
-However, P Rajeev said that the UK dealt only with communication from person to person.
+Rajeev Chandrasekhar suggested that 66A should only apply to person-to-person communication pointing to a similar section under the Indian Post Office Act, 1898.
+Shantaram Naik opposed any changes, saying that the misuse of law was insufficient to warrant changes.
+The then Minister for Communications and Information Technology, Mr Kapil Sibal, defended the existing law, saying that similar laws existed in the US and the UK.
+He also said that a similar provision existed under the Indian Post Office Act, 1898.
+However, P Rajeev said that the UK law dealt only with communication from person to person.

 Petitions challenging constitutionality

-In November 2012, IPS officer Amitabh Thakur and his wife social activist Nutan Thakur, filed a petition in the Lucknow bench of the Allahabad High Court claiming that the Section 66A violated the freedom of speech guaranteed in the Article 19(1)(a) of the Constitution of India.
-They said that the section was vague and frequently misused.
+In November 2012, IPS officer Amitabh Thakur and his wife, social activist Nutan Thakur, filed a petition in the Lucknow bench of the Allahabad High Court claiming that Section 66A violated the freedom of speech guaranteed under Article 19(1)(a) of the Constitution of India.
+They said that the section was vaguely worded and frequently misused.

-Also in November 2012, a Delhi-based law student, Shreya Singhal, filed a Public Interest Litigation (PIL) in the Supreme Court of India.
-She argued that the Section 66A was vaguely phrased, as result it violated Article 14, 19 (1)(a) and Article 21 of the Constitution.
+In November 2012, a Delhi-based law student, Shreya Singhal, filed a Public Interest Litigation (PIL) in the Supreme Court of India.
+She argued that Section 66A was vaguely phrased, and as a result, it violated Article 14, 19 (1)(a) and Article 21 of the Constitution.
 The PIL was accepted on 29 November 2012.

 In August 2014, the Supreme Court asked the central government to respond to petitions filed by the Internet and Mobile Association of India (IAMAI) which claimed that the IT Act gave the government power to arbitrarily remove user-generated content.

 Revocation by the Supreme Court

-On 24 March 2015, the Supreme Court of India, gave the verdict that Section 66A is unconstitutional in entirety.
-The court said that Section 66A of IT Act 2000 is "arbitrarily, excessively and disproportionately invades the right of free speech" provided under Article 19(1) of the Constitution of India.
+On 24 March 2015, the Supreme Court of India gave the verdict that Section 66A is unconstitutional in entirety.
+The court said that Section 66A of IT Act 2000 "arbitrarily, excessively and disproportionately invades the right of free speech" provided under Article 19(1) of the Constitution of India.
 But the Court turned down a plea to strike down sections 69A and 79 of the Act, which deal with the procedure and safeguards for blocking certain websites.
-Despite this, as per a research paper by Abhinav Sekhri and Apar Gupta Section 66A of the Information Technology Act 2000, continues to be used by police departments across India in prosecutions.
+Despite this, as per a research paper by Abhinav Sekhri and Apar Gupta, Section 66A of the Information Technology Act 2000 continues to be used by police departments across India in prosecutions.